SRosales0520/SRosales0520.github.io/content/contact.md

 slug = "contact"
 +++

-Feel free to contact me at info@samuelsportfolio.ca if you have any further questions or would just like to reach out!
+Feel free to contact me at info@samuelsportfolio.ca if you have any further questions or would like to chat!

+I can also be reached on [LinkedIn](https://www.linkedin.com/in/sarosales/) via message.